launchdarkly/api-client-go/docs/CustomerMetricsApi.md

 # **GetMAU**
 > Mau GetMAU(ctx, )
-[BETA] Get monthly active user data.
+Get monthly active user data.

 ### Required Parameters
 This endpoint does not need any parameter.